Best of Maui Agri-Tourism

 The winery is open daily from 10:00 a.m. to 5 p.m., www.mauiwine.com, tel: (808) 878-6058.

 Maui Blanc Pineapple Wine is a signature product of the winery.
 Tony Novak-Clifford

 The lavender farm offers a cool, relaxing retreat in a beautiful mountain setting.
 Alison Gardner

 Lavender is widely known for offering comfort, relaxation and serenity to the human spirit as well as a natural healing agent for cuts, insect bites and burns.
 We encounter its versatility in lotions, candles, foods, perfumes and aromatherapy, to name a few products.
 Nestled even higher on the slopes of the Haleakala volcano, the beautiful 13.5 manicured acres of the Ali’i Kula Lavender Farm in Kula survey the central Maui isthmus and West Maui mountains from a 4,000 foot elevation.
 Bring comfortable walking shoes to enjoy the pathways and a light sweater or jacket in case a mist drifts in during your visit.

 The farm is home to approximately 55,000 lavender plants and 45 different varieties of lavender, olive trees, hydrangea and protea, created and cared for by agricultural artist and horticultural master, Ali’i Chang.
-On any given day he may be found nurturing his flowerbeds and lavender fields with passion and personal charm.
+Until his passing in 2011, on any given day he was found nurturing his flowerbeds and lavender fields with passion and personal charm, and his legacy lives on to this day.
 Though his lavender beauties are not native to Maui, they thrive in Kula’s perfect weather so that the lavender blooms year round.

-Ali`i Chang works in his lavender gardens most days.
+Until his passing, Ali`i Chang worked in his lavender gardens most days.
 Ali`i Kula Lavender

 The farm gift shop showcases the lavender theme.
 Ali`i Kula Lavender